The Layoff Lady

 • As a project manager, while scanning a newsletter from the Project Management Institute, you read an article entitled "Top Five Causes of Scope Creep."
 You save the article in your Project Management magazine for later reference.

 • As a salesperson, one of your team members mentions an article they found on Hubspot about sales prospecting techniques you should use according to data.
-You Google the phrase, and save the article you find to your Prospecting magazine to review later.
+You Google the phrase and save the article you find to your Prospecting magazine to review later.

 Buffer